Learning Competitive Equilibria in Exchange Economies with Bandit Feedback: Online Learning Formulation

 We consider the above class of functions for the following reasons.
-First, it subsumes several families of utilities studied previously in the literature, including the CES utilities from Example~\ref{eg:ces}~\citep{crockett2008learning, tiwari2009competitive,budish2017course,babaioff2019fair,babaioff2021competitive}, and other application-specific utilities~\citep{zahedi2018amdahl}.
-Second, we are able to efficiently compute a CE on this class~\citep{zhang2011proportional}.
-Third, it also allows us to leverage techniques for estimating generalized linear models in our online learning mechanism~\citep{chen1999strong,filippi2010parametric}.
+First, observe that it represents a valid class of utilities in that for all positive $\theta$, the utilities are increasing in the allocations.
+Second, a CE is guaranteed to exist uniquely in this class.
+Third, from a practical point of view, it subsumes a majority of utilities studied in the fair division literature, such as linear utilities, the CES utilities from Example~\ref{eg:ces}~\citep{crockett2008learning, tiwari2009competitive,budish2017course,babaioff2019fair,babaioff2021competitive}, and other application-specific utilities~\citep{zahedi2018amdahl,venkataraman2016ernest}, Fourth, also from a practical point of view, the CE can be efficiently computed on this class~\citep{zhang2011proportional}.
+Finally, it also allows us to leverage techniques for estimating generalized linear models in our online learning mechanism~\citep{chen1999strong,filippi2010parametric}.

+We will also assume the following regularity conditions on $\Pcal$ to avoid some degenerate cases in our analysis.
+First, $\mu$ is continuously differentiable, it is Lipschitz-continuous with constant $L_\mu$, and $C_\mu = \inf_{\theta \in \Theta, \vx \in \cx} \dot{\mu} \left(\theta^\top \phi(\vx)\right) > 0$.
+Second, $\Theta \subset [\theta_{\rm min}, \infty)^m$, where $\theta_{\rm min}>0$.
+These assumptions can be relaxed (albeit with a more involved analysis), or replaced by other equivalent regularity conditions~\citep{chen1999strong,filippi2010parametric}, without affecting the main analysis ideas or take-aways in this paper.
 Our results also apply when $\mu$, $\phi$, and $\Theta$ can be defined separately for each agent, but we assume they are the same to simplify the exposition.

-Finally, we will assume that for each sets of utilities in $\Pcal$, a CE exists uniquely.
-This assumption is true on the CES utilities and, as mentioned previously, under very general conditions.
-Assuming a unique equilibrium simplifies our analysis as it avoids having to deal with degenerate cases.